antipatico/balatromobile/README.md

 Name              Platforms    Description                                                                                      Authors
 ----------------  -----------  -----------------------------------------------------------------------------------------------  ---------------------------
-basic             android      Basic set of patches needed to make the game run on mobile                                       blake502,TheCatRiX,PGgamer2 nunito-font       android,ios  Replace the main font used with nunito, optimized for smaller displays.
-From PortMaster          nkahoang,rancossack simple-fx         android,ios  Disable gameplay visible behind menu background, shadows, and bloom effects.
-From PortMaster     nkahoang,rancossack landscape-hidpi   ios          Forces the game to always stay in landscape mode and apply hidpi fix for iOS                     blake502 external-storage  android      Save game files under /sdcard/Android [Works well for Android < 13]                              blake502 landscape         android,ios  Forces the game to always stay in landscape mode, ignoring the screeen orentation of the device  blake502 fps               android,ios  Cap the FPS limit to the FPS limit of the screen                                                 PGgamer2 no-background     android,ios  Disable background animations and effects.
-From PortMaster                                       nkahoang,rancossack shaders-flames    android,ios  Fix the flames shaders for mobile                                                                PGgamer2 crt               android,ios  Disable CRT effect [Fixes blackscreen bug on Pixels and other devices]                           blake502 square-display    android,ios  Optimize for square and square-like displays.
+basic             android      Basic set of patches needed to make the game run on mobile                                       blake502,TheCatRiX,PGgamer2 external-storage  android      Save game files under /sdcard/Android [Works well for Android < 13]                              blake502 fps               android,ios  Cap the FPS limit to the FPS limit of the screen                                                 PGgamer2 landscape         android,ios  Forces the game to always stay in landscape mode, ignoring the screeen orentation of the device  blake502 landscape-hidpi   ios          Forces the game to always stay in landscape mode and apply hidpi fix for iOS                     blake502 no-background     android,ios  Disable background animations and effects.
+From PortMaster                                       nkahoang,rancossack no-crt            android,ios  Disable CRT effect [Fixes blackscreen bug on Pixels and other devices]                           blake502 nunito-font       android,ios  Replace the main font used with nunito, optimized for smaller displays.
+From PortMaster          nkahoang,rancossack shaders-flames    android,ios  Fix the flames shaders for mobile                                                                PGgamer2 simple-fx         android,ios  Disable gameplay visible behind menu background, shadows, and bloom effects.
+From PortMaster     nkahoang,rancossack square-display    android,ios  Optimize for square and square-like displays.
 From PortMaster                                    nkahoang,rancossack
 ```
 It is possible to specify the list of patches you want to apply by supplying a comma-separated list of patches, for example: